 One of the most appealing features of SEP IRAs are the high contribution limits.
 All SEP IRA contributions are considered employer contributions.
-If you decide to establish a SEP IRA, you can contribute as much as 25% of your gross annual salary or 20% of your net adjusted annual self-employment income.
-SEP IRA contributions cannot exceed the maximum $55,000 in 2018.
-This amount is a slight increase from the 2017 contribution limits ($54,000) and will be subject to future cost of living adjustments.
+If you decide to establish a SEP IRA, you can contribute as much as 25 percent of your net earnings from self-employment income for the year.
+SEP IRA contributions cannot exceed the maximum $56,000 in 2019.
+This amount is a slight increase from the 2018 contribution limit ($55,000) and will be subject to future cost of living adjustments.

-Depending on your actual income, the SEP IRA contribution limit could be greater than the Individual Retirement Account (IRA) limits of $5,500 in 2017 and 2018 ($6,500 for ages 50 or older).
-Also compare SEP IRA limits to the 401(k) contribution limit for employees which is $18,500 in 2018 ($24,500 for ages 50 or older).
-Unlike IRAs and 401ks, SEP IRAs do not offer any catch-up provisions.
+Depending on your actual income, the SEP IRA contribution limit could be greater than the Individual Retirement Account (IRA) limits of $6,000 in 2019 ($7,000 for ages 50 or older).
+Also compare SEP IRA limits to the 401(k) contribution limit for employees, which is $19,000 in 2019 ($25,000 for ages 50 or older).
+Unlike IRAs and 401(k)s, SEP IRAs do not offer any catch-up provisions.
 But the good news is that the contribution limits are already pretty substantial.

 Calculating Your Net Adjusted Self-Employment Income